How Technology Change the Music Industry

 One of the first companies to offer a better solution was Apple.
 With its iPod MP3 player and iTunes music library, it changed the way people would consume their favourite songs forever.
 Instead of being forced to buy an entire album just to listen to one song, users could buy just the ones they wanted.

 The introduction of smartphones added another new element to this as suddenly everyone had an MP3 player and a music store that they carried around with them every day.
 This eventually morphed into music streaming services like Spotify.
 Removing the need to buy individual songs and giving you access to every song you could ever want to listen to for a single monthly fee.
+In contrast, non-performance artists also can make passive income selling copyright free music on stock platforms.

 However, these changes, especially streaming, has reduced the amount that artists receive for their work.
 For example, a stream on Spotify will earn a musician an average of $0.00437 while on YouTube that figure drops to $0.000069.
 That means 400,000 monthly streams are required to earn the US minimum wage.